hkuno/ompi_man_rst/rst/oshmem/shmem/man/man3/shmem_putmem_nbi.3.rst

    CALL SHMEM_PUT128_NBI(dest, source, nelems, pe)

 DESCRIPTION
 -----------

 The routines return after posting the operation.
-The operation is considered complete after a subsequent call to shmem_quiet.
-At the completion of shmem_quiet, the data has been copied into the dest array on the destination PE.
+The operation is considered complete after a subsequent call to :ref:`shmem_quiet`.
+At the completion of :ref:`shmem_quiet`, the data has been copied into the dest array on the destination PE.
 The delivery of data words into the data object on the destination PE may occur in any order.
-Furthermore, two successive put routines may deliver data out of order unless a call to shmem_fence is introduced between the two calls.
+Furthermore, two successive put routines may deliver data out of order unless a call to :ref:`shmem_fence` is introduced between the two calls.

 The arguments are as follows: